 Students complete the Professional Certificate in Restorative Justice online, on campus, or a hybrid of both.
-To obtain the certificate a student must earn a minimum of 10 credits through enrollment in at least four courses.
+To obtain the certificate a student must earn a minimum of 9 credits through enrollment in at least three courses.

-Students pursuing the Professional Certificate must take the foundational course, Communication, Advocacy, and Leadership (CAL).
+Students pursuing the Professional Certificate must take one of the foundational courses, Principles of Restorative Justice or Restorative Justice Theory and Practice or Origins, Evolution, and Critical Issues in Restorative Justice.
 The remaining courses are chosen from an approved list of electives.
 A student pursuing a Professional Certificate in Restorative Justice may apply Professional Certificate in Restorative Justice credits toward the Master of Arts in Restorative Justice with approval from the Director of the Center for Justice Reform.

 Required Course - 3 Credits

 - Principles of Restorative Justice (3) or Origins, Evolution, and Critical Issues in Restorative Justice (3) or Restorative Justice Theory and Practice (2)

 - Restorative Justice in Educational Institutions (3)

 - Ethics and Restorative Justice (3)

 - New Approaches to Domestic and Sexual Violence (3)

 - Narrative Writing Seminar (3)

 - Restorative Justice in Indigenous Communities (3)